pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ### Dummy solver

 To test only one solver, a dummy solver must be used.
 Such a dummy solver is implemented by a test class in the file _`dummy_solver.py`_.
 Its path starts in the folder from where the simulation is performed, e.g. the same folder level as _`run_simulation.py`_.
 Upon run-time an instance of this class is made.
+The test class can be setup in two ways (in order of priority):

+1. Using a method named `get_input(interface_input_to, n)`, which sets the given `interface` to the desired value.
+This can, for example, be done using a pickle file from a previous calculation.
-The test class requires methods of the form `calculate_<variable>(x,y,z,n)`, with `<variable>` being a variable required by the tested solver, e.g. `displacement`, `pressure` or `traction`.
+2. Using methods of the form `calculate_<variable>(x, y, z, n)`, with `<variable>` being a variable required by the tested solver, e.g. `displacement`, `pressure` or `traction`.
+The coordinates are the coordinates of the data location in the undeformed state and `n` is the time step.
 How these variables are defined inside these methods, is up to the user.
 However, the methods need to return the right format: a 3-element list or numpy array for vector variables and a 1-element list or numpy array for scalar variables.

+Optionally, the test class can also have an `initialize(interface_input_to, solver_index)` method.
+If so, it will be called at the start of the simulation, with as `interface_input_to` the input `interface` of the tested solver.
+This is especially useful when the first approach is followed.
-Some examples are given in the example [test_single_solver](../../examples/test_single_solver/test_single_solver.md).
+Some clarifying examples are given in the example [test_single_solver](../../examples/test_single_solver/test_single_solver.md).
 The test class name is provided in the JSON settings as a string.
 If no test class is provided or the value `None` is used, zero input will be used.

 The JSON file requirements for the class `CoupledSolverTestSingleSolver` are different from the other coupled solvers in the sense that they only require the `type`, which is `coupled_solvers.test_single_solver`, the dictionary `test_settings` and the list `solver_wrappers` containing at least one solver wrapper.
 The keys for the `test_settings` dictionary are listed in alphabetical order below.